 You’re in luck!
-In a recent post Alaska Native News – For the First People of the Last Frontier featured ‘’ in “Alutiiq Word of the Week-November 20th.”
+In a recent post Alaska Native News – For the First People of the Last Frontier featured ‘#Two-Spirit’ in “Alutiiq Word of the Week-November 20th.”
 How does these words and feature figure into Canada’s discussion and recommendation from the Truth & Reconciliation Commission?

 This information was supplied by the Alutiiq Museum, “the Alutiiq word for a two-spirit or transgendered man, arnauciq, translates as “a male who is sort of female.”
 Arnauciq sometimes accompanied hunting trips to perform women’s tasks, as women were forbidden to hunt or using hunting speech.
 The term for employing such a companion is arnaucirluni – to provide self with a take-along woman.”